cybercongress/cybercongress/blog/2019-02-04-ultimate-validator-guide.md

 ```

 If you want to create new acccount use the command below.
-Also, you should send coins to that address to bound them later during validator submitting.
+Also, you should send coins to that address to bind them later during validator submitting.

 ```bash
 docker exec -ti cyberd cyberdcli keys add <your_key_name>